Have you ever had an FSAVC with The Prudential?

 You could be owed £1,000s in The Prudential FSAVC compensation if you were mis-sold.

-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by The Prudential; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were told by The Prudential that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by The Prudential; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were informed by The Prudential that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from The Prudential start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 The Prudential mis-sold FSAVC with various different Aspects:

 - The Prudential may not have made their customers aware that their FSAVC will not be contributed by their employer.

 - The Prudential may not have made their customers aware that they would be choosing the funds for the FSAVC.

 - The Prudential may not have made their customers aware about the chance of purchasing "Added Years".

 - The Prudential may not have made their consumers aware that any fees & charges that their FSAVC incurred.